Are dietary supplement studies biased?

 Here's what they found:

-This systematic review and meta-analysis examined 12 reports and found that 8, which included 340 studies, could be combined in a meta-analysis.
+This systematic review and meta-analysis examined 12 supplement research study reports and found that 8, which included 340 studies, could be combined in a meta-analysis.
 Although industry-sponsored studies were more likely to have conclusions favorable to industry than non–industry-sponsored studies, the difference was not significant.
 There was also insufficient evidence to assess the quantitative effect of industry sponsorship on the results and quality of nutrition research.

 While the researcher were unable to find any statistically significant measures of bias, they did notice one significant difference between the sponsored and non-sponsored studies.